 In my opinion the quintessential Christmas dessert is a warm piece of persimmon pudding with whipped cream after dinner.
 And if I’m being completely honest I usually have a square cold, for breakfast too.
 It’s just that good.
 Persimmon pudding is the ultimate mashup of warming pumpkin pie spices and a sticky sweet, brownie-like texture.
-Although they are most popular in Asia where they are eaten fresh or dried (think of a really big dried apricot), they have been getting more attention in America.
+Although persimmons are most popular in Asia where they are eaten fresh or dried (think of a really big dried apricot), they have been getting more attention in America.

-My Cook: Persimmon Pudding
+Persimmon Pudding

 Please always check your food to ensure your food has been cooked to safe serving temperatures.
 Please see our guide here for recommended FDA Time & Temperatures.